lwjohnst86/analyzing-cohorts-course/chapter3.md

 xp: 100
 ```

-In the past (and still very common today), most research was done mostly or only on males.
+In the past (and still very common today), most research was done with mostly or entirely males.
 Clinical trials, experimental animal models, and observational studies tended to explicitly study males, as female hormonal cycles can act as a confounding factor.
 This often had harmful consequences, since there are massive gender differences in responses to drug treatment and other disease interventions.
 Most journals and funding agencies now *require* that differences in sex, and ethnicity, are investigated.

 Since the Framingham study has almost entirely individuals of European-ancestry, we can only test sex interactions.
 Compare models without and with interactions for sex.